-Housing affordability in the Town of Brookhaven also indicates demand for both market-rate and affordable rental units.
-"House and Home Expenditures," shown in the table to the right, encompass annual spending of households on mortgage, insurance, tax, and property maintenance, where appropriate.
-The Spending Potential Index (SPI) is a composite measure of household expenditures for the specified region as compared to national averages. -For the Town, owned dwellings have significantly higher home expenditures and spending potential as compared to national averages.
-This SPI figures again demonstrate that housing is in short
+To determine to demand for rental units in the Town, MRB assessed the housing affordability of owner-occupied housing options.
+"House and Home Expenditures," shown in the table to the right, encompass annual spending of households on mortgage, insurance, tax, and property maintenance.
+The Spending Potential Index (SPI) is a composite measure of household expenditures for the specified region as compared to national averages.
+For the Town, owner-occupied dwellings have significantly higher home expenditures and spending potential as compared to national

-Brookhaven House, and Home Expenditures
+Brookhaven House and Home Expenditures

-Average Amount Spent S I Owned Dwelling \$20,633 !
-5!
+Average Amount Spent SPI Owned Dwelling \$20,633 151